 You will also see little bottles of water with a mister that will spray cool vapour onto your face on sale in pharmacies and supermarkets.

 Check on family and neighbours, especially the elderly

 France is still haunted by the memory of the heatwave of 2003 when 15,000 people, most of them elderly, died.
 Since then a lot of work has been done on protecting the elderly and vulnerable during heatwaves.

-Paris has from Thursday introduced its 'level 3' heatwave plan which includes free deliveries of fans to people registered as elderly and vulnerable, opening up air-conditioned 'cool rooms' in public buildings for people to go and cool off and opening extra accommodation for the homeless.
+Cities have heatwave plans which include free deliveries of fans to people registered as elderly and vulnerable, opening up air-conditioned ‘cool rooms’ in public buildings for people to go and cool off and opening extra accommodation for the homeless.